Print

 The Manheim Index is increasingly recognized by both financial and economic analysts as the premier indicator of pricing trends in the used vehicle market, but should not be considered indicative or predictive of any individual remarketer’s results.

-Over the first 15 days of January, MMR Retention, the average difference in price relative to current MMR, averaged 98.7%, indicating that valuation models have moved further from market prices early in January, though that is typical early in a new year with the holiday period.
-MMR retention is three-tenths of a point lower compared to the first half of January 2024.
-The average daily sales conversion rate of 59.6% in the first half of the month was several points higher than last year’s level of 55.2%, yet it is below the first half of January 2019 by 3 points.
-While early January conversion is below the comparison of early 2019, it’s above levels from the last three years, which averaged 54.4%.
+Over the last two weeks, the Manheim Market Report (MMR) prices in the Three-Year-Old Index increased by an aggregate of 0.1%, which is weaker than increases we have seen over the same weeks in recent years.
+Over the first 15 days of February, MMR Retention, the average difference in price relative to current MMR, averaged 100.1%, indicating that valuation models have moved closer to market prices early in February.
+MMR retention is three-tenths of a point higher compared to the first half of February 2024.
+The average daily sales conversion rate of 59.8% in the first half of the month was almost 2 points higher than last year’s level of 57.9%, and it is above the first half of February 2019 by more than 6 points.
+While early February conversion is above the comparison of early 2019, it’s below 2021 and 2023 levels.